Ruebennase/EventStoreML/README.md

 This has several advantages:

-* **Self-describing data** - every event store explains itself including its potential evolution, without external schema files
+* **Self-describing data** - every event store explains itself including its potential schema evolution, without any external schema files
-* **Historical integrity** - schemas evolve through versioned declaration events, preserving lineage
+* **Historical integrity** - schemas evolve through type declaration events, preserving lineage
 * **Bootstrap simplicity** - the entire system can be described, starting from one built-in type
 * **Composable and reusable** - event types, structures, and meta information can be shared and referenced across projects
 * **Schema-first thinking** - everything is defined through explicit schemas, not implicit code models